 The QSEN Institute announced at its 2017 National Conference Forum that the UNC School of Nursing will serve as a QSEN regional site.
 As such, the School will advance the integration of quality and safety competencies across nursing education and practice.

 QSEN, which stands for Quality and Safety Education for Nurses, holds roots at UNC.
 In 2007 Dean Emeritus Linda Cronenwett, PhD, RN, FAAN, spearheaded the launch of a seven-year quality and safety initiative, made possible through a series of four grants totaling $4.2 million from the Robert Wood Johnson Foundation.
-Cronenwett served as principle investigator, and Gwen Sherwood, PhD, RN, FAAN, served as co-PI.
+Cronenwett served as principal investigator, and Gwen Sherwood, PhD, RN, FAAN, served as co-PI.
 Carol Fowler Durham, EdD, RN, ANEF, FAAN, was a simulation consultant.

 In their resulting paper, which has been cited more than 500 times since it was published, the investigators outlined six core competencies which nursing education curricula must address to assure quality and safety in patient care.
 The competencies, along with the resulting 162 knowledge, skill and attitude objective statements, have been adopted by accrediting organizations for all U.S. nursing schools and are spreading globally.